 This provider is particularly strong on the security front, offering ‘double VPN’ functionality (where traffic is sent through two separate VPN servers), the option of a dedicated IP, and DDoS protection on selected servers.
 NordVPN operates a ‘no logs’ policy.

 The service offers a free trial but you wouldn’t know it from NordVPN’s homepage.
-While monthly billing is expensive, things get far more affordable if you commit for longer, and indeed the limited two-year subscription represents very good value for money.
+While monthly billing is expensive, things get far more affordable if you commit for longer, and indeed the limited three-year subscription represents very good value for money.
 The packages available are:

 - [$11.95 a month] 1-month